 There is a type of lens sales trickery really gets to your favorite old eye guru.

-And yes, I do say trickery, because English isn’t my native tongue and I can’t think of a more nuanced term to describe the potential rationale of selling somebody a -0.25 or a -0.50 pair of lenses.
+And yes, I do say trickery, because English isn’t my native tongue and I can’t think of a more nuanced term to describe the potential rationale of selling somebody a -0.25 or a -0.50, or even a -0.75 pair of lenses.

 I’d go with malice, or willful ignorance if we want to be idealists, or … trickery.